 9.2.1 Annual Data and Information Exchange Requirement

-In support of interregional planning coordination, each Party shall provide the other with the following data and information on an annual basis and will follow the stipulations for such exchange as noted below.
+In support of interregional planning coordination, each Party shall provide the other with the following data and information on an annual basis (or other basis, as appropriate) and will follow the stipulations for such exchange as noted below.

-(a) Power flow models for projected system conditions for the planning horizon (up to the next ten (10) years) that include planned generation development and retirements, planned transmission facilities and seasonal load projections.
+(a) Power flow models for projected system conditions for the planning horizon (up to the next ten (10) years or twenty (20) years, as appropriate) that include planned generation development and retirements, planned transmission facilities and seasonal load projections.

 (b) System stability models with detailed dynamic modeling of generators and other active elements.